 It is the policy of Lowell High School that the use of cell phones is prohibited by students during instructional time in all academic classes.
-The purpose of this policy is to limit the interruption and distraction to classroom learning.
-Compliance with this policy requires students to exhibit our core values within RIDER (Responsibility, Integrity, Determination, Engagement and Respect) of Responsibility and Integrity by placing their cell phone in the cell phone box at the start of class.
 In the event that a student is in violation of the policy, the personal device will be confiscated by school personnel.
 Refusal by any student to surrender their device is not an option.
 If a student is found to be in violation of the Cell Phone Policy, the progressive discipline process will be followed.